 On the island of Spildra, in the Kvænangen fjord you can find many remains from the Sami culture like sacrificial sites, Human Graves, Bear Graves & much more.

-Indeed, it is believed that Spildra was a central hub within the Sami people of the region.
+It is believed that Spildra was a central hub within the Sami people of the region.

 Today, we follow Ingvild, a member of the Sami parliament and Marit, a Norwegian archeologist.